 Iris Nevins: Biography and Class Description

-Iris is a fingerstyle guitarist, and Celtic harper, and plays melody, accompaniment, and also composes tunes for the guitar and harp, Her accompaniment style on both harp and guitar is a hybrid of harmony and melody, to tie in closely to the dance tunes, jigs, reels, hornpipes etc. Iris’ solo guitar CD of traditional and original fingerstyle tunes is called Celtic Guitar Dreams, and her harp and guitar CD is called String Theory.
-She also has another CD with melodeon player Alan Morrisroe, from Mayo and Dublin.
+Iris is a fingerstyle guitarist, and Celtic Harper, and plays melody, accompaniment, and also composes tunes for the guitar and harp, Her accompaniment style on both harp and guitar is a hybrid of harmony and melody, to tie in closely to the dance tunes, jigs, reels, hornpipes etc. Iris’ solo guitar CD of traditional and original fingerstyle tunes is called ‘Celtic Guitar Dreams’, and her harp and guitar CD is called “String Theory”.
+She also has another CD with melodeon player, Alan Morrisroe, from Mayo and Dublin.
 Iris also builds her own harps, and harps for students.